What is an HO-8 insurance policy?

 - HO-8 policies typically pay the actual cash value of your home, often not enough to cover all rebuild costs.

-- HO-8 policies don’t cover earthquake or flood damage, or common damages caused by winter storms.
+- Like all standard home insurance policies, HO-8 policies don’t cover earthquake damage or flood damage.

-HO-8 policies don’t provide the most comprehensive home insurance protection as it y covers fewer perils than the more popular HO-3 policy and usually doesn’t provide enough coverage to rebuild your home.
-HO-8 policies are a good choice for people who own older homes, with original home systems, and homes on the historic register.
+HO-8 policies may be good for some situations, but they don’t provide the same level of home insurance protection as the more popular HO-3 policy.
+HO-8 policies may be the only choice for people who own older homes with original systems or for those who own homes on the historic register.